NoTrac3/CyberCrimeDB/README.md

 This repository will be one of few receiving continued updates.
 FOR COMPLETE EVIDENCE REQUEST: Please reach us through our website

-> We are shifting more towards percision and leaning further away from confrontation in order to respect the OSINT community.
-This repository may or may not see further activity.
-Instead look forward to our DTAD - Discord Threat Actor Database and dont worry we many other databases and things to share.

 # Operation Silent Forge — Cancellation Notice